dtcc-platform/dtcc-builder/README.md

     FlatGround = true / false

+## Design

-## Code organization
+### Code organization

-VCCore is organized as a collection of independent but interoperable components.
+The Digital Twin Cities Platform is organized as a collection of independent but interoperable components.
 Each component may be implemented using different libraries, and languages (C++, Python, ...) but follows a common naming scheme and provides a standardized command-line interface.

-Common C++ code that is used across components is header only and is placed in the common directory `include`.
+Common C++ code that is used across components is *header only* and is placed in the common directory `include`.
 The common code should have no (or minimal) external dependencies.

-## Coding style
+### Coding style

-VCCore uses Microsoft C# coding style (for both C++ and Python code):
+The Digital Twin Cities Platform uses Microsoft C# coding style (for both C++ and Python code):

 ```
 ClassName